SR.N4: Design

-Weather limitations

 The SR.N4 could operate up to gale force 8 wind on the beaufort scale and 3.5m swell seas.

 Operational service

-Upon completion of the prototype SR.N4, Charles Anthony Brindle, the Managing Director of British Rail Hovercraft, was responsible for establishing the first cross-Channel route for scheduled services by the type.
+Upon completion of the prototype SR.N4, Charles Brindle, the managing director of British Rail Hovercraft, was responsible for establishing the first cross-Channel route for scheduled services by the type.
 In October 1966, Brindle and several engineers surveyed several potential sites on both the British and French sides of the English Channel using an SR.N6 to determine their suitability for the hovercraft service, which had been given the name Seaspeed.
 Amongst the most suitable candidates had been Dover or Folkestone on the English side and Calais or Boulogne on the French side.

 It was soon determined that Dover and Boulogne would be the preferable option for the maiden route, a decision that had been motivated in part by the local Chamber of Commerce having agreed to build a suitable hoverport to readily facilitate such operations.
 As there was no funding available for pre-service passenger trials, the opening season of active operations effectively served as a continuation of the trials activities as well.
 Brindle was aware that BHC would not be paid until the SR.N4 was in service, and thus there was a considerable emphasis placed on getting the craft ready for commercial use right at the point of delivery.

-In August 1968, the first SR.N4 entered commercial service with the GH-2006 Princess Margaret being initially operated by Seaspeed between Dover and Boulogne, but later craft also traversed the Ramsgate (Pegwell Bay) to Calais route as well.
+In August 1968, the first SR.N4 entered commercial service with the GH-2006 Princess Margaret being initially operated by Seaspeed between Dover and Boulogne.
+Rival operator Hoverlloyd built the world's first purpose-built hoverport at Ramsgate Hoverport, specifically designed for the SR.N4, to also serve the Calais route.

 The journey time from Dover to Boulogne was roughly 35 minutes, with six trips per day being conducted at peak times.
 The fastest ever crossing of the English Channel by a commercial car-carrying hovercraft was 22 minutes, achieved on 14 September 1995 by the SR.N4 Mk.III GH-2007 Princess Anne on its 10:00 a.m. service.